evinosheaforward/api-docker/README.md

 # ecoapi
-Rails api -- backend for any personal websites
+Rails api -- potential backend for any personal websites